 What is the nightlife in Reykjavík like?
 What makes partying in Iceland different from anywhere else in the world?
 When does the nightlife start in Iceland, and which are the best bars and clubs to go to?
+How has COVID-19 impacted late-night activities?
 Read on to discover all there is to know about Reykjavík's nightlife!

-Reykjavik hosts a great variety of clubs, bars, craft bars, more traditional settings, local tastes and an atmosphere to suit every preference.
+Reykjavik hosts various clubs, bars, craft bars, more traditional settings, local tastes, and an atmosphere to suit every preference.

-Whether you’re looking to relax with a beer and a chat or paint the town red and hit the dance floor, Reykjavik caters to all options.
+While COVID-19 has slowed and limited some of these areas, the recent steps toward vaccination will help Reykjavik’s nightlife make its comeback.
+Whether you’re looking to relax with a beer and a chat or paint the town red and hit the dance floor, soon Reykjavik will once again be able to cater to all options.

 The idea that Reykjavík has a great nightlife might come as a surprise.
-After all, it is an incredibly small city, and there are so few places to go when compared to huge metropolitan cities like London and New York.
+After all, it is a tiny city, and there are so few places to go when compared to huge metropolitan cities like London and New York.

 First, let's get some of the obvious positives out of the way.

-Reykjavik's nightlife spots are centered in one place, all within easy walking distance from another, and rarely require an entrance fee.
+Reykjavik's nightlife spots are all in one place, within easy walking distance from another, and rarely require an entrance fee.